Kuxsoger/RSS-Reader/README.md

 ```

 # Caching
 News is stored in SQLiteDict table.
+You can access them with arguments `--date` and `source`.
+The `source` must be an exact copy of еру one you entered using utility without `--date` argument.
 Format of news is dict:
 ```
 {